How to use home equity to remodel your home

 Pros

 • Lower interest rates: Home equity products often come with lower interest rates compared to other forms of financing, such as credit cards.
-This can make using home equity a more affordable option for funding home improvements.
+By comparison, home equity could be a more affordable option for funding home improvements.

 Cons